ho1/ho1.github.io/_posts/2015-05-09-A-Transatlantic-Photobooth.md

 ## The code
 With the webcam, button and printer in place, writing the code was pretty straight forward.
 The windowed software was listening for a mouse click which triggered a method which would:
 1. Capture a frame from the webcam and simultaneuously play a sound to indicate
-2. Assemble four frames into a film strip
-3. Assemble two film strips into a 4x6 format
+2. Assemble four frames into a film strip and assemble two film strips into a 4x6 format
-4. Send it to the printer
+3. Send it to the printer

+Once I got the three steps working, it was all put together into a simple WinForms application in VB.NET to make it easy to start it all up.
+But in reality, the GUI was never really used as the users would just use the red button and the audible feedback to interact with the photobooth.
+I had some thoughts of using the screen of the laptop that ran everything to serve as a real-time viewport, but decided to just keep simple.

+The code weighs in at under 200 lines and I think it shows the benefit of using Emgu CV and the .NET functionality to handle the webcam, image processing and printing.
+The source code of the software which I named FotoBoto, [is available on GitHub](https://github.com/ho1/FotoBoto).
+It's been tested with VS2015 Community Edition and to make it easy to get started all dependencies are included in the /bin/ folders.
+Perhaps not best practice, but it getting those things right was one of the things I struggled with learning .NET and for a stressed out groom or bride, it's the last thing you want to be worried about!

 ## Making it portable

 To ensure fun and crazy photos in the photobooth, I wanted four walls around the guests as they were having their photos taken (as opposed to just a backdrop).
 But bringing four walls across the Atlantic was not ideal.
 Some research showed that people had successfully used PVC tubing and sheets of fabric to build temporary structures ([forts!](http://www.instructables.com/id/Easy-Rebuildable-PVC-Fort/)).

 ![](https://cloud.githubusercontent.com/assets/12212438/7826036/a0b3c2b4-03d1-11e5-9d3d-28eb9a123f40.JPG)